newtmitch/frotz-docker/README.md

 This is built directly from the [source repo](HERE) maintained by David Griffith.
 This version of frotz is built without sound in order to compile and run properly in an Alpine Linux container.

+You can also visit the [Docker Hub repo](https://hub.docker.com/r/newtmitch/frotz).

 # Running

 ```